 It’s always been true that a great team is what makes your company successful, but how a team operates and where it operates from has changed over the years.

-Gallup found that in 2016, 43 percent of employees worked remotely at least some of the time.
 Being able to accommodate both workers who are out of range and those who are always on the go will help improve your company’s productivity and quality of work.

 How do you know you’re making the best use of technology to keep your employees and business as efficient as possible?